javiee/idoven/exercise.md

 * Scheduled backups.
 * Options.
 Snapshots or filesystem backups
 * It is not tied to a specific storage platform.
-* It can be easily restore pvc into another cluster, for example restoring prod database into staging environment for troubleshooting and issue
+* PVC can be easily restored into another cluster, for example restoring prod database into staging environment for troubleshooting.
 * One tool for all.

 4 -The standard approach to monitoring PostgreSQL in Kubernetes is by using its dedicated exporter, developed specifically for this purpose: